goharbor/harbor/tests/testcases/Group7-Replication/7-08-Proj-replication-jobs-log-view.md

 # Environment:

-* This test requires at least two Harbor instance is running and available.
+* This test requires at least two Harbor instance are running and available.
 * At least one replication job exist.

 # Test Steps: